dougalrm/aider-patterns-wow/data/docs/resource_efficiency_vs_flow_efficiency.md

 # Resource Efficiency vs Flow Efficiency

-Productivity and efficiency are important aspects to success at Schroders but also ones with the potential to be problematic.
+Productivity and efficiency are important aspects for success but also ones with the potential to be problematic.

 ## A Good Culture and Environment